-The remaining developable lots within Sub-Area 3 consisting of Lots 53, 57, and 58 located to the South of the existing Grand View Condominiums will be developed to fit in with the bulk, scale, and character of the existing Grand View Condominiums and Grand View Lodge.
+The remaining developable lots within Sub-Area 3 consisting of Lots 53, 57, and 58 located to the South of the existing Grand View Condominiums will be developed to fit in with the bulk, scale, and character of the existing Grand View Condominiums.
 These buildings can be up to three stories in height with a basement and with massing, articulation, openings, and step backs used to reduce bulk and mass.
 Buildings on these lots may consist of one single building complex or multiple buildings in order to best create a design that fits well with the topography and neighboring condominiums.
 Parking is to be primarily provided on-site and generally consistent with neighboring development.
 Active uses, such as retail and services, are permitted on the lower two levels, with lodging, residential or office on upper floors.
 The minimum landscape surface ratio for these lots is 10%.
-Sketch plans for buildings on lots 53 and 57 are included with this master plan.
-Both of these buildings were previously approved for construction by the Jackson Town Council.
-Additional landscape screening around these buildings will be included at the time of development plan submittal for these buildings.
-At the time of development on any additional lots within this sub-area the developer will be required to provide alternative transportation mode improvements to connect the Master Plan to Cache Creek Drive including paving, bollards, signage and other best practices associated with this connection.